-- A. A grade players must play in 6 club match days that season. - B. B grade players must play in 6 B grade, C1 grade, C2 grade or junior match days that season. - C. C1 grade player must play in 5 C1 grade, C2 grade or junior match days that season. - D. C2 grade player must play in 5 matches in the C2 grade or junior grades - E. When consecutive grades of the one club are playing on the same day, players are interchangeable, subject to the provisions of Rule 12. - F. Players of a higher grade in the previous final may not drop more than one grade within their club for the next final. - G. Having played in B, C1 or C2 grade finals under clause E or F above, players shall be eligible to continue playing in that grade in subsequent finals matches. - H. A player having played in A, B or C1 grade finals shall be eligible to play in B, C1 or C2 grade finals provided such player has met the conditions of clause B, C or D respectively. - I. A junior player who has played 6 A and/or B grade match days during the season shall be ineligible for C1 or C2 grade finals except under clauses E or G and B grade finals except under B, E or G. - J. For the purpose of this rule, A, B, C1 and C2 grades will be considered as separate grades, from highest to lowest.
+- 1. A grade players must play in 6 club match days that season. - 2.
+B grade players must play in 6 B grade, C1 grade, C2 grade or junior match days that season. - 3.
+C1 grade player must play in 5 C1 grade, C2 grade or junior match days that season. - 4.
+C2 grade player must play in 5 matches in the C2 grade or junior grades - 5.
+When consecutive grades of the one club are playing on the same day, players are interchangeable, subject to the provisions of Rule 12. - 6.
+Players of a higher grade in the previous final may not drop more than one grade within their club for the next final. - 7.
+Having played in B, C1 or C2 grade finals under clause E or F above, players shall be eligible to continue playing in that grade in subsequent finals matches. - 8.
+A player having played in A, B or C1 grade finals shall be eligible to play in B, C1 or C2 grade finals provided such player has met the conditions of clause B, C or D respectively. - 9.
+Junior players having played any senior match days may play finals up to one grade lower than where they played the majority of senior match days. - 10.
+For the purpose of this rule, A, B, C1 and C2 grades will be considered as separate grades, from highest to lowest.